-Warriors, Rakuten Reportedly Agree to $20 Million Per Year Jersey Sponsorship
+Warriors, Rakuten Agree to Reported $20 Million Per Year Jersey Sponsorship

-Warriors, Rakuten Reportedly Agree to $20 Million Per Year Jersey SponsorshipSeptember 12, 2017
+Warriors, Rakuten Agree to Reported $20 Million Per Year Jersey SponsorshipSeptember 12, 2017

-ESPN's Darren Rovell reported Tuesday that the Golden State Warriors came to terms on a three-year jersey sponsorship deal with Rakuten.
+The Golden State Warriors announced they came to terms on a three-year jersey sponsorship deal with Rakuten.

-According to Rovell, the agreement is worth $20 million annually, making it the biggest NBA jersey sponsorship contract to date.
+ESPN's Darren Rovell first reported the agreement, noting it is worth $20 million annually, making it the biggest NBA jersey sponsorship contract to date.

-Rovell also tweeted a photo of what the Dubs jerseys will look like during the upcoming season:
+“Rakuten is an innovative global leader that we knew would align well with our values and principles as an organization,” Warriors President and Chief Operating Officer Rick Welts said in the team release.
+“We have incredible fan support around the globe and this partnership is another way to not only continue to grow the Warriors brand globally, but also further connect with our fans in Japan, Asia and Europe.”

 Golden State's agreement with Rakuten is reportedly worth nearly double the one between the Cleveland Cavaliers and Goodyear, which is now the NBA's second most lucrative deal.